knuesel/typst-minideck/examples/tutorial.typ

   A theme is actually a function with parameters.

+  Standard themes (and schemes) can be passed by name, so `"metropolis"` can be given instead of the `minideck.themes.metropolis` function.

-  To change parameters, give `minideck.config()` a configured theme function instead of a name:
+  To change parameters, give `minideck.config()` a configured theme function:

   ```typ
   #import minideck.themes: *